Captain Jack's

 A commercial salmon fisherman picks wild salmon from her gill-net.

-Farm raised fish are reared in large ocean-pens.
-Unlike their wild counterparts they don't swim long distances, building healthy muscle fiber in the process.
+Farm-raised fish are confined to saltwater net-pens, unlike their wild counterparts who swim long distances building healthy lean muscle fiber along the way.
+Because of their sednetary lifestyle, farmed salmon pack up to three times more saturated fat!
 Wild Salmon are subject to the rigors of life at sea - as part of the natural food chain where only the healthy and strong survive.
-Farmed fish spend their lives in large net pens where the survival rate is comparably very high and natural selection to cull the weak does not exist.
-Therefore, when comparing the fillets of wild salmon and farmed salmon, side-by-side, the flesh of a wild salmon tends to be more firm and evenly textured.
+Farmed fish spend their lives in large sea-water cages where the survival rate is comparably very high and natural selection to cull the weak does not exist.
+Therefore, when comparing the fillets of wild salmon and farmed salmon, side-by-side, the flesh of wild-caught salmon tends to be more firm and evenly textured.

 Farmed salmon consume "fish pellets" or food that is often high in unhealthy components such as PCB's and Mercury.
 These unhealthy ingredients build up in the fatty deposits of the farm raised salmon.
 While these components aren't normally viewed as reaching "unhealthy" levels, wild salmon, by comparison, have far lower concentrations.
-Wild fish also eat krill and small fish which are naturally high in Omega 3's.
-These small feed fish are also what naturally give wild salmon its beautiful reddish-orange color - coloring that is added as a food supplement in farm raised fish.
+Wild fish eat plankton, krill, and small fish which are naturally high in Omega 3's.
+These small feed fish are also what naturally gives wild salmon its beautiful reddish-orange color - coloring that is added as a food supplement for farm raised fish.
 Omega 3 fatty acids are one of the key building blocks for healthy human cellular development and are one of the main reasons that consumption of wild salmon has so many positive effects on the body.

 Fishermen on a purse-seine vessel pull a net full of wild Alaskan salmon.